Simple-temp/html/README.md

 What are the server-sent events in HTML5 ? <br>
 ANS : The events pushed from the webserver to the browsers are called server-sent events . <eventsource> element is used

-What are Web Workers?
+What are Web Workers?<br>
 ANS : there are three types of web workers 1.dedicated, 2.shared, 3.service

-What is the usage of a novalidate attribute for the form tag that is introduced in HTML5?
+What is the usage of a novalidate attribute for the form tag that is introduced in HTML5?<br>
 ANS : Its value is a boolean type that indicates whether or not the data being submitted by the form will be validated beforehand.
 By making this false, forms can be submitted without validation which helps users to resume later also